-What follows is a list of key strategies, concepts and mindsets that will help your enterprise win in 2020:
+What follows is a list of key strategies, concepts and mindsets that will help your enterprise win:

 - Information dominance - Historically military leaders gained power by capturing more land, castles, bridges, resources and important cities than their competitors.
 Today, winners can achieve information dominance by capturing more data, analyzing more data, and acting on more data than competitors.

 - Combinatorial data - Data gathered from many different sources then combined and analyzed will provide unique insights into patterns, activities and behaviors invisible to competitors without those same combinations.
-For example sharing accident data with your intelligent car so it can take extra precautions.
+For example sharing police and insurance accident data with your intelligent car in advance so it can take extra precautions to protect you.

 - Thinking time is precious - never has there been a good idea or innovation without thinking.
 Build thinking time into all your schedules.
 Learn how to foster thinking environments.